19th Summer Olympics 1968. History of the Summer Olympics

 Janis Lusis (athletics, javelin throw)

-Vladimir Mankin (sailing, Finn)
+Vladimir Mankin (sailing, “Finn”)

 Grigory Kosykh (shooting, small-caliber single-shot pistol)

-Evgeny Petrov (shooting, round stand)
+Evgeniy Petrov (shooting, round skeet)

 Viktor Kurentsov (weightlifting, up to 75 kg)